National Carers Week 2025

 National Carers Week takes place in June every year.
 The event is designed to support the six million people in the UK who provide care at home for elderly and disabled people.

-Providing care at home is a hugely demanding job that brings great responsibility, often without great financial reward.
+Providing home care is a hugely demanding job that brings great responsibility, often without great financial reward.
 The reality is that carers make a huge impact: not just on the lives of those individuals who they are caring for, but to their families, doctors and other medical professionals and even to the wider community.

 Christine, live-in carer, shares this with us: